 For a very large city, London has many parks all over.
 Some are just little ones but all are green and delightful finds in London

-32. Enjoy street performers
+32. Enjoy street performers and artists

 all over London and particularly outside of The National Gallery, which is also worth having a look at.